davedoesdev/dxf/README.md

 `dxf` with a set of trusted certificate authorities.

-Set the `REQUESTS_CA_BUNDLE` environment variable to the path of a PEM file containing the trusted certificate authorities certificates.
+Set the `REQUESTS_CA_BUNDLE` environment variable to the path of a PEM file containing the trusted certificate authority certificates.

 Both the module and command-line tool support `REQUESTS_CA_BUNDLE`.